 Where there is a deficit, the normal approach is for payment of this amount in full as a single lump sum payment from the exiting employer or their guarantor.
-However, if this is not possible there are two options which could be considered by the Fund.
+However, if this is not possible there are two options which could be considered by the Fund as summarised on the following page.
 Full details on how each employer's position on exit is determined are set out in Appendix 1.